 Even now, there is an implicit understanding across disciplines of physical fitness that we need to exercise in order to make up for our modern sedentary lifestyles.
 This is the truth, but what kind of exercise?
 And what about movement outside of exercise?
 How do we optimize our sedentarism with better breathing and posture habits and consideration to natural movement principles?
 MovNat gets deep into even the mundane.

 Not many people realize how closely related MovNat is to the practice is Parkour.
-As MovNat seems like a very beginner friendly approach, Parkour has a reputation of being a dangerous "extreme sport", that most people wouldn't dare attempt.
+As MovNat seems like a very beginner friendly approach, Parkour has a reputation of being a dangerous "extreme sport", that intimidates most people.
 The truth is that Parkour can be taught the same way as MovNat, and MovNat can be practiced at the same level of intensity as Parkour.
 Furthermore there are no skills in Parkour that are not within the MovNat scope of practice.